 The body a bullsnake is beige or yellow in color with black or brown blotches.
 These blotches become rings when they reach the tail.
 The snake’s underside is pale yellow.

-Bullsnakes range from three to six feet in length.
+Bullsnakes range from 3 to 6 feet (0.9-1.8m) in length.

 Bullsnakes are beneficial to humans because they eat large quantities of mice, gophers, and other small mammals.
 They frequently control populations of prairie dog towns and other burrowing animal systems.